starichkov/spring-boot-activemq-example/README.md

-Spring Boot + ActiveMQ example
+Spring Boot ActiveMQ example
 =

 Sample project show how to use Spring Boot with Apache ActiveMQ.

-Contains two Spring Boot applications - consumer and producer.
+This project contains two Spring Boot applications - consumer and producer.

 ## Technical information